CLLB Dispute Resolution Services

 Property Dispute Mediation

 Many real estate contracts now require the parties to mediate disputes that might arise between them.
-Whether it’s a disagreement about the condition of a property, the agreed-upon price or other details, mediation is a good first step in resolving property disputes.
+Whether it’s a disagreement about the condition of a property, property line disputes, allegations of fraud or other details, mediation is a good first step in resolving property disputes.

 Professional Malpractice Mediation